 The RSA maintains a blind admissions policy with regard to race, ethnicity, gender and sexuality in both the undergraduate and graduate programs.
 The school's population, in both the B.Arch. and M.Arch. programs, tends to be evenly distributed by gender.
+In the undergraduate population of 126 total students, 35% are male and 65% are female.
+43% of the undergraduates are not US citizens and 7% have dual citizenship.
+48% self reports as Asian, 5% Hispanic or Latino, 1% African-American, 41% Caucasian and 4% list more than one race.
 Currently, the graduate program has 65 enrolled students, 52% are male and 48% are female.
 The population of both programs is diverse, with roughly one third coming to Rice from international high schools or universities, although we have noted an increasing challenge in "defining" nationality.
 As an example, we have a B.Arch. freshman who is Swiss, but who attended high school in Singapore; her father is Indian and her mother is Belgian.
 In short, our student population represents today's globalized world.
 Our graduate program has 62% U.S. citizens (five of those students have dual citizenship).
 34% of our graduate student population self reports as Asian, 11% Hispanic or Latino, 37% Caucasian and 18% chose not to report.
-In the undergraduate population, of 126 total students, 35% are male and 65% are female.
-43% of them are not US citizens and 7% have dual citizenship.
-48% self reports as Asian, 5% Hispanic or Latino, 1% African-American, 41% Caucasian and 4% list more than one race.

 Rice University has a fellowship for graduate students, which is directly targeted to minorities.
-The Provost Prize is used for the recruitment of underrepresented minorities in the School of Architecture.
+This Provost Prize has often been successfully used for the recruitment of underrepresented minorities in the School of Architecture.